Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-2-Security-Groups/README.md

 ### Pre-requisites

-- An Internet connection
 - An AD FS environment
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - [Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-whatis) configured on a domain joined machine

 ## Migrate Security Groups

-//FIX LINKS

 Users and groups will get synced to Azure AD using the Azure AD Connect tool out of the box, as long as they are presented in the **Synced OU** folder on AD FS.

-If you haven't set Azure AD Connect tool yet, please refer to [chapter 1-2]() first.
+If you haven't set Azure AD Connect tool yet, please refer to [chapter 1-2-Setup-AzureADConnect](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-2-Setup-AzureADConnect) first.

 ## Configure Security Group Claims